Impreza Lift Kit 101: Your Complete Guide - Crawford Performance

 Your answer will guide you to the right setup.
 A modest lift can give you the confidence to explore that unpaved road, while a more substantial one can transform your Impreza into a truly capable trail machine.
 Think about your daily commute, your weekend adventures, and your long-term goals for the vehicle.
 This will help you find the sweet spot that gives you the capability you want and the reliability you need.
 We'll break down the most common lift heights to help you make an informed choice.

-1-2 Inches for Light Off-Roading
+1-2 Inches: Perfect for Light Off-Roading

 If your adventures mostly consist of gravel roads, campsite trails, and navigating rough weather, a 1- to 2-inch lift is your ideal starting point.
 This modest height provides a significant improvement in ground clearance, helping you clear small rocks, ruts, and deep snow without scraping your undercarriage.
 It’s enough of a change to give you confidence on less-traveled paths while maintaining a ride quality that’s very close to stock.
 This makes it a practical choice for a daily driver that doubles as a weekend explorer.
 Many simple spacer kits fall into this range, offering an affordable entry into the world of overlanding solutions without requiring extensive modifications.